BogTheMudWing/BogTheMudWing/README.md

 # Hello!

-I'm Bog, and you can learn more about me on my blog: <https://blog.macver.org/about-me>
+I'm Bog, and you can learn more about me on my website: <https://bog.macver.org/>

 You can email me at bog@macver.org